 Bariatric Surgery.
-Services and supplies in connection with medically necessary surgery for weight loss, only for morbid obesity and only when performed at a designated CME facility.
+Services and supplies in connection with medically necessary surgery for weight loss, only for morbid obesity and only when performed at a designated BDCSC facility.
 See UTILIZATION REVIEW PROGRAM for details.

 You must obtain pre-service review for all bariatric surgical procedures.
-Charges for services provided for or in connection with a bariatric surgical procedure performed at a facility other than a CME will not be considered covered.
+Charges for services provided for or in connection with a bariatric surgical procedure performed at a facility other than a BDCSC will not be covered.

 Bariatric Travel Expense.
-The following travel expense benefits will be provided in connection with an approved bariatric surgical procedure only when the member's home is fifty (50) miles or more from the nearest bariatric CME.
-All travel expenses must be approved by the claims administrator in advance.
-The fifty (50) mile radius around the CME will be determined by the bariatric CME coverage area.
-(See DEFINITIONS.)
+Certain travel expenses incurred in connection with an approved, specified bariatric surgery, performed at a designated BDCSC that is fifty (50) miles or more from the member's place of residence, are covered, provided the expenses are authorized by the claims administrator in advance.
+The fifty (50) mile radius around the BDCSC will be determined by the bariatric BDCSC coverage area (See DEFINITIONS).
+The plan's maximum payment will not exceed \$3,000 per surgery for the following travel expenses incurred by the member and/or one companion: